JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/10.standard/docs.md

 ![grid8 filter](grid8-filter.png)

-The filtered module is set to display the content below from Joomla.
+The filtered module is set to display these content elements from Joomla.
 The image and title content is set to link to the content.

 ![grid8 content selection](grid8-content-selection.png)